KatharinaReindl/Open_Source_Energy_System_Modeling_Assingment1/README.md

-# Open_Source_Energy_System_Modeling_Assingment1
+#Assignment 1 - Open Source Energy System Modeling
-Assiment to due a leture to get familiar with git, about XY
+Assignment due to a lecture to get familiar with git, about XY